BSc Actuarial Science and Mathematics / Application and selection

 Where mitigating circumstances have already been taken into account, for example by the relevant Exam Board, we will not be able to make further allowances.

 How your application is considered

 Many of our applicants are invited to attend a visit day.
 During this visit, you will have an interview with an academic member of staff.
-The visit will also provide an opportunity to look round the School and the University, and to get some insight into what it is like to be a Mathematics student in Manchester.
-Applicants invited to interview will be provided with further details about the day at the time.
+The visit will also provide an opportunity to look round the Department and the University, and to get some insight into what it is like to be a Mathematics student in Manchester.
+Applicants invited to a visit day will be provided with further details about the day at the time.

 Aptitude test requirement

-Some applicants may be required to come to the School of Mathematics to sit an aptitude test in Mathematics
+Some applicants may be required to come to the Department of Mathematics to sit an aptitude test in Mathematics.

 Policy for applicants who resit their qualifications

 If you have re-sat individual modules to improve your grades, we will consider your application according to the standard selection process.
 If you are planning to re-sit the final Year 13 examinations, or have already done so, the University will consider your application, but we may require further information in order to make an informed judgment on your application.

 If you applied in the previous year and your application was not successful you may apply again.
 Your application will be considered against the standard course entry criteria for that year of entry.
 In your new application you should demonstrate how your application has improved.
 We may draw upon all information from your previous applications or any previous registrations at the University as a student when assessing your suitability for your chosen course.If you are applying for a place for the same year of entry through UCAS Extra, you should provide additional evidence of your suitability for the course.
 If you are applying through clearing you are required to meet the clearing requirements.
 In both UCAS Extra and clearing the places will be subject to availability.